-$$\langle \xi \rangle = -u_j \Delta t \;. \tag{23}$$
+$$\langle \xi \rangle = -u_j \Delta t \,. \tag{23}$$

 Figure 1 shows a trajectory and departure point under a constant velocity (dotted line and circle) assumption.
 As can be seen, the computed departure point can be different from a general non-uniform velocity situation.
-Another way is to apply the "midpoint rule", where both spatial and temporal mean velocities between the target and departure points replace u_j in Eq.
-(23), which is generally computed in an iterative fashion (Tarasov and Peltier, 2003).
-In the present paper, a third approach is adopted.
-First, a steady and linear velocity field between the target and the upstream adjacent points, x_j and x{j+1} , is assumed such that where u' is a constant spatial gradient of the velocity.
+Another way is to apply (1.4002) the 'mid-point rule', where both spatial and temporal mean velocity between the target and departure points replaces u_j in where u' is a constant spatial gradient of the velocity.
 In order to solve the time evolution of the velocity of a particle at (t_m, x_j) , Eq.
 (24) is differentiated by time t: